 To make it easier to knit with, you need to make them into center-pull balls or cakes.
 This is what a yarn winder does.

 The best bit is you can make center-pull yarn cakes, so you don’t have your ball rolling all over the place as you use it.

-When you buy skeins or hanks, good yarn stores offer to wind it for you.
+When you buy skeins or hanks, good yarn stores offer to wind them for you.
 It saves lots of time, but don’t accept unless you’re using the yarn soon.

 The longer you don’t use the yarn, it loses elasticity.
 Having a ball winder gives you freedom of when and where to wind.